fallingsprings/couch-add-ons/email-guardian/README.md

     	<cms:show my_blog_post>
     </cms:email_guardian>

-All plain text email addresses and mailto links will be obfuscated using a cipher, then decoded with a JavaScript routine to hide them from spambots while displaying them normally on the page.
+The _email_guardian_ tag will find all plain text email addresses and mailto links, obfuscating them by using a cipher with a random key and reversing the order of characters to hide them from spambots.
+A JavaScript routine then decodes them for displaying normally on the page.

 You can wrap an entire page with the tag or use multiple tags to wrap specific content.

 ### Parameters:

-**no_script_message** - With Javascript disabled, this message will be displayed instead of the expected content.
+**no_script_message** - If Javascript is disabled, this message will be displayed instead of the expected content.
 The default is 'JavaScript required to see this email address.'

 **create_links** -  For free floating plaintext email addresses, the Email Guardian helpfully converts the address to a clickable mailto link.
-To turn off this feature and simply obfuscate text email addresses without converting them, set create_links="0".
+To turn off this feature and simply obfuscate text email addresses without converting them, set the parameter _create_links="0"_.

 ### Installing the Add-On